 We all know how slow things move in Saudi Arabia, Prince Sultan also argued that “When you want to invite people to your house, you want a house that is ready to receive them,” and I couldn’t agree more …

-This is a classic Carbuzz article, written about the car I value most of all the cars that I drove during the past dozen of years.
+This is a classic Carbuzz article, written about the car I value most of all the vehicles I’ve driven in the past dozen of years.
 The images used aren’t of the actual car… except for one.
-Continue reading “Depreciation Kings: Mercedes CL55 AMG”

 Through the years of working on multiple governmental processes, you would expect that governments in the region, specifically in Saudi Arabia, given the magnitude of investment made into its governmental process, can be seen as efficient.